routerify/routerify-utils/README.md

 # routerify-utils

-An utility library to work with [Routerify](https://github.com/routerify/routerify).
+A utility library to work with [Routerify](https://github.com/routerify/routerify).

 **[WIP]**